sr-murthy/continuedfractions/docs/sources/rational-points.rst

 Integral Lattice Points
 -----------------------

-Integral lattice points, which form an Abelian subgroup of the rational points, aren't currently supported directly by any class structures, but the :py:meth:`~continuedfractions.rational_points.RationalPoint.is_integral_lattice_point` method does provide a way to filter for these:
+Integral lattice points, which form an Abelian subgroup of the rational points, aren't currently supported directly by any specific features, but the :py:meth:`~continuedfractions.rational_points.RationalPoint.is_integral_lattice_point` method does provide a way to filter for these:

 .. code:: python